JuliaIO/Tar.jl/README.md

 an archive, to skip entries that cause `extract` to throw an error, or to record what is extracted during the extraction process.

+Before it is passed to the predicate function, the `Header` object is somewhat modified from the raw header in the tarball: the `path` field is normalized to remove `.` entries and replace multiple consecutive slashes with a single slash.
+If the entry has type `:hardlink`, the link target path is normalized the same way so that it will match the path of the target entry; the size field is set to the size of the target path (which must be an already-seen file).

 If the `skeleton` keyword is passed then a "skeleton" of the extracted tarball is written to the file or IO handle given.
 This skeleton file can be used to recreate an identical tarball by passing the `skeleton` keyword to the `create`